roolebo/tianocore.github.io/Community-Virtual-Meetings.md

 # Bug Traiage
-The [Bug-Triage TianoCore Bug Triage] meetings will happen bi-monthly.
+The [TianoCore Bug Triage][Bug-Triage] meetings will happen bi-monthly.

 # Monthly Meeting
 Our [Monthly-Meeting] will focus on community news and general discussion.